department-of-veterans-affairs/vets-website/content/pages/health-care/family-caregiver-health-benefits/CHAMPVA.md

 <div class="va-introtext">

 Are you the current or surviving spouse or child of a Veteran with disabilities?
 If you don’t qualify for TRICARE (the Department of Defense’s health care program for active-duty and retired Servicemembers and their families), you may be able to get health insurance through the Civilian Health and Medical Program of the Department of Veterans Affairs (CHAMPVA).
-Through this program, we share the cost of some of your health care services and supplies.
+Through this program, we share—or cover—the cost of some of your health care services and supplies.
 Find out if you qualify for CHAMPVA and how to apply.

 </div>